 Two primary factors influence the manner in which a metallic ink accepts a laminate or coating:

 Since the layers of metal are not bound tightly together, UV coating will “flake off” along with the top layers of ink.
 Laminated inks, especially where the metallic ink bleeds over the trim, will delaminate when subjected to stress.
 There are metallic inks that can be coated or laminated.
-Unfortunately, due to compromises in the manufacturing process they do not have the same degree of luster and are sometimes referred to as “fake” metallics.
+Unfortunately, due to compromises in the manufacturing process they do not have the same degree of luster and are sometimes referred to as “simulated” metallics.

 Yes, some PMS colors react to the chemistry used in the UV coating process.
 Reflex blue, Rhodamine red and some purples have a tendency for fading after UV coating, so special care should be taken when preparing the project for post press UV coating.
 Also, please note that many PMS colors contain Reflex blue – your ink supplier may be able to offer an alternative mixing ink for this application.
 The film lamination process is not normally effected by these colors.